seabeya/tech-stack/js/README.md

 ### 🔷 Expressions and Operators

 > [!NOTE]
 > Not going to cover all of them.
-If you want to see a complete list of expressions and operators, please take a look: [MDN Web Docs (expressions and operators)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators).
+If you want to see a complete list of expressions and operators, please take a look: [MDN Web Docs (expressions and operators) ↗](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators).

 <br>